hitspot-company/hitspot/docs/1_0_6_version_release.md

 - [ ] Following / followers triggers not working on follow / unfollow
 - [ ] The FCM Token is only registered on app entry -> should be on login
 - [ ] When cancelling editing, user is moved to home page, when should be to his profile
-- [ ] When editing spot previously selected location should be displayed
+- [ x ] When editing spot previously selected location should be displayed
 - [ ] Something is wrong gathering interactions - only comments are tracked
 - [ x ] Big letters in username should be allowed, but automatically changed to lowercase